 Human error a natural part of organizational life.
 In a safe environment errors can be a source of inspiration, a driver of learning and even a spark for innovation.
 However, in many situations human errors do more harm than good and should thus be reduced to a minimum or completely avoided at all.
 This especially applies to healthcare, aviation and other high-risk sectors where errors can have severe consequences.
-In other organizations errors or other unexpected deviations can undermine organizational performance.
+In other organizations, errors or other unexpected deviations can undermine organizational performance.

 The concept of situational awareness has been around for many years.
-During that time both scholars and practitioners confirmed the benefits associated with situational awareness in the area of error prevention and performance improvement (Brady et al. 2013; Stanton et al. 2006).
+In that time, both scholars and practitioners confirmed the benefits associated with situational awareness in the area of error prevention and performance improvement (Brady et al. 2013; Stanton et al. 2006).
 Regardless of whether you are in the private or public sector, having such a management tool at hand is an important asset for your professional development.

 What is situational awareness?

-One of the key concepts of situational awareness is the distinction between a person (or system) and its environment.
-The environment refers to everything important that is going on around that person.
+One of the key concepts of situational awareness is the distinction between a person (or system) and the environment.
+The environment refers to everything important that is going on around a person.
 A focus on important elements of the environment emphasizes that situational awareness is always about getting someting done.
 This can be a task, a project or anything else that requires interaction with relevant elements of the person's environment.

 Situational awareness distinguishes between person and environment